 Whenever I sit down to review a micro-working platform, I have a sense of trepidation.
 It was no different with this Microworkers review.

 Micro-working sites, in general, have a mixed reputation.
 Even the big players like Clickworker and Amazon Mechanical Turk get plenty of negative feedback online.
-I’ve personally been very scathing about some of these platforms, with Hive Work receiving a particularly bad review on this site.
+I’ve personally been very scathing about some of these platforms, with Hive Work and RapidWorkers receiving particularly bad reviews on this site.

 However, I don’t think anybody should dismiss micro working platforms completely.
 The ability to earn small amounts of cash for completing simple online tasks is something many people are grateful for.
 Micro working is a convenient option for all kinds of people: stay at home parents, students, people in countries where earning opportunities are thin on the ground, or simply those who want to top up their income or add something new to a portfolio career.